 The District’s “opening doors” approach to rigorous curriculum and instruction, and belief that “all means all” aligns with the IB values and ensures that every student develops their capacities to be inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced and reflective.

-The District has been committed to providing opportunities for all students for the last twenty years, and our commitment is reflected in the District’s policies and instructional practices.
+The District has been committed to providing opportunities for all students for the last twenty years.